Sony Xperia 1: Design and build

 The Xperia 1 is designed around the new 21:9 aspect ratio display, a rework from the previous "Ambient Flow" design seen in the Xperia XZ3.
 It consists of a 7000-series aluminum alloy chassis that has a curved edge all around the device, a 2.5D scratch-resistant front and curved-edged back glass panels made of Corning Gorilla Glass 6, resulting in a more squarish but symmetrical design aesthetic, reminiscent of the classic "Omni Balance" design language of old Xperia Z-series flagships.
 The most defining change in the Xperia 1, as it was in the Xperia XZ2 trio and the XZ3, are the placement of the camera on the back.
 It is centrally aligned on the upper half of the device, as opposed to being placed on the top-left side like in previous Xperia devices.
 The NFC antenna is placed on the left-handed side of the new triple-lens camera system, housed in a raised module with chrome beveled edges surrounding it, along with the color sensing (RGBC-IR sensor) and the single LED flash up top.

 The front houses the 6.5 in ultra-wide 4K HDR OLED display with slight curve corners and very minimal bezels on both sides, and significantly slim (when compared to the XZ3) but at the metrical top and bottom bezels.
 On the top bezel is the earpiece that acts as part of the hybrid dual-stereo speaker setup, the 8 MP front-facing camera, ambient light and proximity sensor and a notification LED.
 The hybrid SIM tray is located on the top of the device, with a sealed pull-out type of cover for added ingress protection.
 The bottom bezel has shrunk significantly and is blank, omitting the company logo entirely.
 The second part of the stereo speaker is relegated to the bottom along with the lone USB Type-C port and primary microphone.

-The fingerprint sensor is now re-positioned back to the right-hand side of the device as with previous XZ Series devices and is now activated even in the US market.
+The fingerprint sensor is now re-positioned back to the right-hand side of the device as with previous XZ Series devices.
 This is possible, in part because the power button is now separate.
-To mitigate this, scanner is now an always-on affair.
-Directly above the fingerprint scanner is the volume rocker, and below the power button near the bottom edge is the 2-stage camera shutter button, very rare in smartphones nowadays and a unique staple of Xperia devices ever since.
+To mitigate this, scanner is now always-on.
+Directly above the fingerprint scanner is the volume rocker, and below the power button near the bottom edge is the camera shutter button, this has become a staple of Xperia devices ever since.

 The Xperia 1's dimensions are 167 mm in height, with a width of 72 mm and a depth of 8.2 mm and weighs approximately 178 g.
 It is rated IP65/IP68 dust/waterproof up to 1.5 m for 30 minutes.
 The device comes in 4 colors: Black, White, Gray and in some markets, Purple.